What Frustrates Me About Square Up

 “I can’t get anyone from their support team on the phone!”

 What if your client is having trouble paying you?
-What if you can’t charge a credit card?
-What if you’re waiting on a deposit and want to know when it will arrive?
-What if your reader is broken?
+You can’t charge a credit card?
+You’re waiting on a deposit and want to know when it will arrive?
+All of a sudden your reader breaks?

 Square Up has limited phone support.
-That means the busy professional can’t speak to a real human being on demand...A human with real feelings who can be empathetic with the fact that they’re trying to run a real business, collect actual payment and are experiencing a serious roadblock.
+That means the busy professional can’t speak to a real human being on demand…A human with real feelings who can be empathetic about the fact that they’re trying to run a real business, collect payments and are experiencing a serious roadblock.

 Am I Being Too Harsh?

 I honestly don’t think so.
 My concerns here aren’t made up.
 These are concerns that I’m echoing from real business owners, with actual concerns, who are trying to each build something awesome – their own business.

 Square Up is not the future of small business technology.
 It’s the past.
 Most single small business owners don’t have a voice loud enough to make a significant change in technology.
 So it’s on us to voice their concerns, address their issues, and come up with a practical solution.